 It Stirs Up Romance

-Are you having difficulty feeling amorous with your significant other?
+Are you having difficulty feeling romantic with your significant other?
 Anise oil is a good option for both women and men.
 You don't need to go out and purchase a male enhancer.
 Instead, give anise essential oil a chance to work for you.

 If you are never in the mood, this essential oil can benefit you.
 It has been used to help with sex drive for many years.
 It is both natural and effective.
-Simply crush up the seeds, add them to water and drink it in the evening.
+Simply crush up the seeds, add them to water, and drink it in the evening.

 The Chinese use anise in their food and their medicine.
 The Japanese take the bark and make incense with it.
-Some believe it has magical properties as well.
+Some believe that it has magical properties as well.
 It is said to help calm the mind.

 You should always dilute essential oils with a carrier oil.
 Do not consume it unless you speak with a doctor first.
-If you are rubbing it on to your body, try it on a small area to make sure you don't have a reaction.
+If you are rubbing it on your body, try it on a small area to make sure that you don't have a reaction.